ayushjain01/PP-Lab/README.md

 5. Write a program to find the prime numbers from 1 to n employing parallel for directive.
 Record both serial and parallel execution times.

-6. Parallel Vector Addition
+6. Write a program to perform Parallel Vector Addition.

 7. Write a program calculate the sum of first 100 Numbers.
 (Using critical directive)

 # Part B - MPI